TobyCeballos/odin_docs/docs/basics/accounting-basics.md

 As you might have noticed, every transaction we do in our business affects two accounts.
 This is the basis of double-entry bookkeeping system.

-You can test this out by creating a **Sales Invoice** in Frappe Books, and then check the **General Ledger Report** to see which accounts were affected.
+You can test this out by creating a **Sales Invoice** in OdinPOS, and then check the **General Ledger Report** to see which accounts were affected.

 ## Credit and Debit